hamidrezaghanbari/puzzzle-purejs/ReadMe.md

 ### Tools and Libraries used

-- [Javascript](https://javascript.com) With power of pure js language and with help of some proper design patterns like Observer, Singleton.
+- [Javascript Patterns](https://patterns.dev) With power of pure js language and with help of some proper design patterns like Observer, Singleton.

 - [Vitest](https://vitest.dev) To ensure that the game works properly in all situation by writing unit tests🧪(98% of code coverage).